200 Madison Avenue: Form and facade

 The exterior of the building contains a granite water table.
 Above that, the first story is clad with limestone.
 On both 35th and 36th Streets, the entrances are within recessed openings and contain five brass doors each.
 The 35th Street entrance is also topped by a transom window.
+The lowest nine stories occupy the entire site.

 The upper stories contain a facade of red brick with limestone trim.
 The Madison Avenue elevation of the facade is made almost entirely of brick, except at several places where there is limestone trim.
 On the 35th and 36th Street elevations, only the outermost bays of windows are made of brick.
 The remaining bays are separated horizontally by brick piers; within each bay, the windows on different floors are separated horizontally by black spandrels.
 The spandrels on the second and third stories are made of ornamental ironwork, splitting each bay into multi-part windows.
 The spandrels on higher stories are made of dull black terracotta and divide each bay into three windows.
+Robert A. M. Stern and the co-authors of his book New York 1930 wrote that the facades "hardly resulted in the 'Masterpiece of Modern Architecture' claimed by the Real Estate Record and Guide, but they responded sensitively to the residential scale and character of the Murray Hill district".

 There is a setback on the eastern elevation above the ninth story, measuring 45 ft deep.
 Behind this setback, the building tapers into a narrower tower.
 This is because the eastern portion of the site was formerly zoned to allow only residential use, while the western portion could also accommodate commercial use.
-To comply with the zoning restrictions, the offices were above the ninth story, as the upper floors occupied only the western part of the site.
+The offices were above the ninth story which occupied only the western part of the site.
 The lowest nine stories (which occupied the whole site) were originally an apartment hotel.
 The northern and southern elevations contain a setback above the eleventh or twelfth story.
 The restriction on the Madison Avenue portion of the site expired in 1940.